deepset-ai/haystack/haystack/cli/README.md

   print(PROMPTHUB_CACHE_PATH)
   ```

-If you set a custom PROMPTHUB_CACHE_PATH environment variable, remember to set it to the same value in your operating system console as well.
+If you set a custom PROMPTHUB_CACHE_PATH environment variable, remember to set it to the same value in your console before running Haystack.

 **Example:**